Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: GRMHD and GRFFE Equations

 When the electromagnetic stress-energy dominates over the fluid stress-energy, $T^{\mu\nu}_{\rm EM} \gg T^{\mu\nu}_{\rm fluid}$, the GRMHD equations for the electromagnetic field become independent of the fluid:

 These are the equations of force-free electrodynamics (GRFFE).

-The field in GRFFE is still degenerate and magnetically dominated.
-Unlike in GRMHD, however, the GRFFE equations do not pick out a \emph{unique} frame $u^\mu$ where the electric field vanishes.
-If the electric field vanishes in one timelike frame $u_\nu F^{\mu\nu}=0$, it vanishes in an infinite family of timelike frames connected by Lorentz boosts along magnetic field lines, where \autoref{eq:MaxDeg} and \autoref{eq:TemDeg} are valid descriptions of the Maxwell and stress-energy tensors in any of these frames.
+In both GRFFE and ideal GRMHD, the electromagnetic field is degenerate and magnetically dominated.
+One can show \citep[e.g.][]{McKinney06} that if there is at least one timelike frame $u^\mu$ with vanishing electric field, $e^\mu=u_\nu F^{\mu\nu}=0$, the electric field also vanishes in an infinite family of timelike frames.
+These frames are connected by Lorentz boosts along magnetic field lines, and \autoref{eq:MaxDeg} and \autoref{eq:TemDeg} are valid descriptions of the Maxwell and stress-energy tensors in any of these frames.\footnote{In this section we use $b^\mu$ to refer to the magnetic field in any timelike frame $u^\mu$; beginning in \autoref{sec:method}, $b^\mu$, we reserve $b^\mu$ to refer to the magnetic field in the fluid rest frame.} In GRMHD, the fluid velocity picks out a unique $u^\mu$ with vanishing electric field, but in GRFFE the evolution equations alone do not pick out a unique $u^\mu$.

-For a given coordinate system and degenerate, magnetically dominated field, the \emph{drift frame} $u^\mu_\perp$ is the unique frame with zero electric field where the normal-observer Lorentz factor is minimized:
+Among the infinite number of frames with vanishing electric field, the \emph{drift frame} $u^\mu_\perp$ is the unique frame with zero electric field where the Lorentz factor relative to the normal observer $\eta^\mu$ is minimized: